Not everyone is suited to this breed.

 A dog

 kennel like sold at Home Depot is not big enough!
+If your last Scottie

 If you